Skip to content

 3. Analyze Disk Space

-Analyzing the disk space will help you to figure out how much space is being occupied by each file, folder, and program in detail.
+Analyzing the disk space will help you figure out how much space is occupied by each file, folder, and program in detail.
 Try WinDirStat tool to analyze the disk space.
-This tool will help you to know how much each program is occupying even for the programs which Uninstall programs size column doesn’t show.
+This tool will help you to know how much each program is occupying even for the programs which the Uninstall programs size column doesn’t show.
 As a notice of precaution ensure that you don’t delete the important system files else you may end up with some other problem.windirstat

 4. Clean Temporary Files